Manuel Neuer: 2013–16: Ballon d'Or nomination, domestic success

 Neuer started the season by losing in the 2013 DFL-Supercup to Borussia Dortmund.
 For the 2013 UEFA Super Cup, on 30 August 2013, he saved the last and decisive penalty which saw Bayern Munich win the match against Chelsea, taking some revenge for the lost 2012 UEFA Champions League final.
 In the FIFA Club World Cup, Neuer played against Guangzhou Evergrande in the semi-final and Raja Casablanca in the final.
 Neuer was announced as the 2013 World Goalkeeper of The Year on 7 January 2014.
 On 9 February, Bayern faced Arsenal in the Champions League knockout phase and Neuer saved the penalty from Mesut Özil in the first half.
 Bayern went on to win the game 2–0 away.
 On 2 May 2014, Neuer extended his contract until the summer of 2019.
 Neuer finished the season with 31 Bundesliga appearances, five German Cup appearances, 12 UEFA Champions League appearances, one German Super Cup appearance, one UEFA Super Cup appearance, and two FIFA Club World Cup appearances for a total of 52 appearances.

-Neuer won the Footballer of the Year (Germany) prize, was voted into the UEFA Team of the Year, and finished third in the FIFA Ballon d'Or.
-Neuer started the season by losing the 2014 DFL-Supercup to Borussia Dortmund.
+Neuer won the Footballer of the Year prize, was voted into the UEFA Team of the Year, and finished third in the FIFA Ballon d'Or.
+Neuer started the season by winning the 2014 DFL-Supercup to Borussia Dortmund.
 On 30 January 2015, Neuer started on matchday 18, where Bayern lost to VfL Wolfsburg 4–1.
 This was the first league match since joining Bayern in 2011 where he had given up four goals in a match.
 The last time Bayern had conceded four goals in a match was against Wolfsburg on 4 April 2009.
 On 28 April 2015, Neuer was one of four Bayern players to miss in a 2–0 penalty shootout defeat to Borussia Dortmund in the DFB-Pokal semi-final.
 Neuer finished the season with 32 Bundesliga appearances, five German Cup appearances, 12 UEFA Champions League appearances, and one German Super Cup appearance for a total of 50 appearances.